maniaplanet/maniaplanet-style-js-parser/README.md

 A CakeFile is used in order to generate all required files.

-Just type `cake browserify` and the file `bin/mp-style-parser.js` will be generated to be used in browsers.
+Just type `npm run build` and the file `bin/mp-style-parser.js` will be generated to be used in browsers.

 ## Usage